- 18 years of age or above

 - Melissa Bopp, Associate Professor of Kinesiology, Professor in Charge, Undergraduate Program in Kinesiology

-- Mallika Bose, Associate Professor of Landscape Architecture
+- Mallika Bose, Associate Dean; Professor of Landscape Architecture

 All students will be enrolled in KINES 405N OR LARCH 405N for 3 credits.
 Either of these courses can be used to satisfy the general education requirement of inter-domain course (specifically GHW-GA inter-domain course).